 house had burned to the ground and Jun was missing.
 Jin searched frantically

 through the rubble, but couldn't find his mother anywhere.
 Jin assumed that Jun

 was dead and swore revenge on Ogre.
-Many believe that the character Unknown
+Unknown

-is a possessed version of Jun, but this has yet to be confirmed canonically.
-Asuka
+is a possessed version of Jun, but it is not confirmed if this is part of the